- Provides congestion control and QoS

 CU Boulder’s RMACC Summit Supercomputer Broadens Subatomic to Galactic Horizons with Dell EMC system.

-Lenovo expresses support for Intel® Omni-Path Architecture, which speeds up the data “commute” in HPC data centers like the MARCONI Supercomputer.
+Lenovo expresses support for Intel® Omni-Path Architecture (Intel® OPA), which speeds up the data “commute” in HPC data centers like the MARCONI Supercomputer.

 Argonne National Laboratory selects Intel's HPC scalable system framework to power the upcoming Aurora supercomputer.

-Intel® Omni-Path Fabric has a robust architecture and feature set to meet the current and future demands of HPC at a cost-competitive price to today's fabric.
-Intel® Fabric Builders members are working to enable world-class solutions based on the Intel® Omni-Path Architecture with a goal of helping end users build the best environment to meet their HPC needs.
+Intel® Omni-Path Fabric (Intel® OP Fabric) has a robust architecture and feature set to meet the current and future demands of high performance computing (HPC) at a cost-competitive price to today's fabric.
+Fabric builders members are working to enable world-class solutions based on the Intel® Omni-Path Architecture (Intel® OPA) with a goal of helping end users build the best environment to meet their HPC needs.